 The heart of the clarifier is the drive.
 Conventional clarifier drives consist of an electric motor turning the rotating rake through a belt or chain drive and gearing to reduce speed and increase torque.
 Drives built by DBS Mfg.
 Inc., Forest Park, Ga., however, use gearing in combination with hydraulics to transmit power.
 Andrew Bain, director of engineering at DBS, explained that hydraulic drives are more reliable, last longer, and require less maintenance than chain or belt drives.
 "Especially when greater loads and precise torque control is required, hydraulics is the best engineering solution.
 Our drive units are designed to operate 24 hours a day for maany years, and it's not uncommon for them to last 30 years or more."
 As with many hydraulic systems, DBS drives have the pump mounted submerged in the reservoir.
 However, Bain said DBS takes this concept a step further by submerging essentially all of the hydraulic components in the reservoir: valves, tubing, hydraulic fittings — even the low-speed, high-torque motor.
 "Submerging everything in the reservoir eliminates leakage problems almost completely," reveals Bain.
 "If the fitting connecting the pump outlet line to the valve inlet port leaks, the fluid leaks harmlessly within the reservoir."

 Hydraulic motors for most applications have a stationary housing with a rotating shaft.
 Sometimes, however, an application is best served by a motor with a stationary shaft and rotating housing.
 Such is the case with the cutter drive on wood waste grinders manufactured by Packer Industries Inc., Mableton, Ga.
-Another advantage of Packer’s wood waste grinder is an ergonomically designed cab.
+Another advantage of Packer's wood waste grinder is an ergonomically designed cab.
 Hydraulic functions and components are controlled electronically, so the operator is not subjected to the noise and heat associated with pilot-or direct-operated valves.
 Pump displacement is controlled electronically from inside the cab — a feature that not only provides operator comfort and convenience, but adds to productivity.
+Looking for a hydraulic cylinder service that specializes in mobile hose repair and custom hydraulic equipment?
+Contact Sapphire Hydraulics by reaching out on our contact page or calling us directly.